Visitor Safety: How to Make Your Home Safer for Elderly Visitors

 One of the best ways to help aging guests is to clear a well-defined walking path.
 Rearrange furniture and display decorations away from high-traffic areas.
 Tape down rugs and runners or place non-slip pads underneath.
 Anti-slip treads also are a good fit for bare steps and especially in the bathtub.
 Eliminate all tripping hazards, like children’s toys and electrical cords.
 Additionally, make sure a senior’s bedroom has a quick and easy path from bed to door.

 There’s nothing quite like spending the holidays with family and loved ones, and everyone at Excel Fencing & Decking hopes you and yours are safe this season.
 If there’s anything we can do to make your home a safer place for guests, please let us know.
-Holiday home renovations are one of our specialties!
+Holiday home renovations and visitor safety are our specialties!